noraworld/sublrc/README.md

 File name: `Distraction Free.sublime-settings`.
 This is the settings for Distraction Free Mode.
 See [Distraction Free Mode](https://www.sublimetext.com/docs/3/distraction_free.html) for more information.

 ### Languages
 File name: `LANGUAGE_NAME.sublime-settings` like `HTML.sublime-settings`.
 These files added automatically from `View -> Syntax -> Open all with current extension as...`.
-By seleting a language, the file whose filename extension is same as active tab's file always opens with selected language syntax.
+By selecting a language, the file whose filename extension is same as active tab's file always opens with selected language syntax.

 ### MacTerminal
 File name: `MacTerminal.sublime-settings`.
 This is the settings for MacTerminal.
 But I maybe delete this package... x(